 is Professor of Human Rights Law in the School of Law, Queen’s University Belfast, a Fellow of the Senator George J Mitchell Institute for Global Peace, Security and Justice, and an Associate Fellow of the Institute of Irish Studies.
 He has served as Head of the Law School, a member of Senate, a Director of the Human Rights Centre, and as a Director of Research.
 Before returning to Queen’s in 2005 he was Professor of Constitutional and Human Rights Law at the University of Leeds.
 He has held visiting positions at the University of Michigan, Fordham University, and the London School of Economics and Political Science.
 He has taught on the George Washington University – Oxford University Summer School in International Human Rights Law, and on the international human rights programme at the University of Oxford.
 He is a member of the Academic Panel at Doughty Street Chambers, a Senior Research Associate, Refugee Law Initiative, School of Advanced Study, University of London and a member of the Gender Identity Panel (NI).
 Professor Harvey was a member of the REF2014 Law sub-panel and a member of the REF2014 Equality and Diversity Advisory Panel.
 He has served as a Commissioner on the Northern Ireland Human Rights Commission, and as a member of the Northern Ireland Higher Education Council.
 He is the Editor of the Series Human Rights Law in Perspective (Hart-Bloomsbury) and is on the editorial boards of Human Rights Law Review, Northern Ireland Legal Quarterly and European Human Rights Law Review.
 He has written and taught extensively on human rights law and constitutional law, and recently led an ESRC funded project on the consequences of Brexit for N. Ireland (https://brexitlawni.org/)

-MA, LLB (Pretoria); LLM (Yale); PhD (Witwatersrand) is a professor of human rights law at the University of Pretoria.
+MA (Philosophy), LLB (Pretoria); LLM (Yale); PhD (Witwatersrand) is a professor of law at the University of Pretoria.
 He also teaches human rights law at the Geneva Academy of International Humanitarian Law and Human Rights.
-He was a member of the United Nations Human Rights Committee 2017 - 2020 and UN Special Rapporteur on extrajudicial, summary or arbitrary executions 2010 – 2016 and chaired the UN Independent Investigation on Burundi in 2016.
-He has published widely in the area of human rights, and lead or participated in the development of the main new UN and African Union standards on the right to life during the last decade
+He was a member of the United Nations Human Rights Committee 2017 - 2020 and UN Special Rapporteur on extrajudicial, summary or arbitrary executions 2010 – 2016.
+He chaired the UN Independent Investigation on Burundi in 2016.
+He has published widely in the area of human rights, and lead or participated in the development of the main new UN and African Union standards on the right to life during the last decade.

 is the Henry C. Lauerman Professor of International Law at Wake Forest University, in North Carolina, where he has taught since 2006.
 From 2012 to 2018, he served as the first United Nations special rapporteur on human rights and the environment.
 Professor Knox graduated from Stanford Law School in 1987.
-Before joining academia, he worked as an attorney-adviser at the U.S. Department of State and then at a private law firm.
+Before joining academia, he worked as an attorney at the U.S. Department of State and then at a private law firm.
 Between 1999 and 2005, he chaired a national advisory committee to the U.S. Environmental Protection Agency, and from 2008 to 2012, he was special counsel to the Center for International Environmental Law.
 He is on the board of the Universal Rights Group and on the board of editors of the American Journal of International Law.
 He has written widely in the fields of human rights law and international environmental law and on the convergence of those fields.

 is Professor of Public International Law at the University of Nottingham, where has taught since October 1994.
 He read law at the University of Wales College of Cardiff and at the University of Cambridge, from where he obtained his LL.M. with Distinction in June 1992.
 Professor Kritsiotis has taught at the University of Michigan Law School (2003, 2005-2008, 2010), the University of Melbourne (2011) and the University of New South Wales in Sydney (2012).
 In January 2011, he served as the Robert K. Castetter Distinguished Visiting Foreign Law Professor at California Western School of Law.
 Professor Kritsiotis specializes in general international law, the legal regulation of force and armed conflict, as well as the history and theory of international law and has published widely in these fields.